 With the passing of three adoptees by suicide in just three weeks, I decided this list is much needed for adoptees and adoptive parents.
 Adoption trauma is a topic that we need to start taking seriously.
 Adoptees are four times more like to attempt suicide than non-adoptees, yet adoptees rarely receive the mental health therapy they need.
 Many adoptees are suffering in silence unable to break away from depression and anxiety because the trauma was never validated nor was therapy made available.

 I believe all adoptees and adoptive parents should have a relationship with a therapist that specializes in adoption trauma and attachment.
-Trauma is tricky; it can show up in early childhood years to adults years.
-It is important adoptees have the support of therapist, family, and friends to talk with to work through thoughts of suicide, depression, and anxiety.
+Trauma is tricky; it can show up in early childhood years to adult years.
+It is important adoptees have the support of a therapist, family, and friends to talk with to work through thoughts of suicide, depression, and anxiety.
 No adoptee should suffer in silence.

 EMDR (Eye Movement Desensitization and Reprocessing) is an integrative therapy that is effective in helping people get “un-stuck.”
 EMDR therapy is proven to be the most rapid and effective psychological treatment for PTSD (Post Traumatic Stress Disorder) and is fast becoming the treatment of choice for anxiety, depression and many other symptoms.